ONRAMP: Online Exploratory Option

 Clinical Assistant Professor

-Cora de Leon is a Clinical Assistant Professor at NYU Silver, and is Coordinator of the School’s Westchester Campus.
-Professor de Leon has more than two decades of clinical and research experience, and her work has focused primarily on depressive disorders and child bereavement.
+Cora de Leon is a Clinical Assistant Professor at NYU Silver, and is Director of the School’s Undergraduate Program.
+Dr. de Leon has more than two decades of clinical and research experience, and her work has focused primarily on depressive disorders and child bereavement.
 She is interested in how research informs policy, particularly in the area of tobacco use.
-Professor de Leon has been a member of multiple research teams, examining such topics as rates of affective disorders in primary care facilities for men, effectiveness of short term treatments for depression, and testing a cognitive behavioral intervention among active drug users.
+Dr. de Leon has been a member of multiple research teams, examining such topics as rates of affective disorders in primary care facilities for men, effectiveness of short term treatments for depression, and testing a cognitive behavioral intervention among active drug users.

 Tuition and Fees

-ONRAMP students save 25% on tuition per course vs. the in-person Non-Matriculated rate.
+ONRAMP students save 25% on tuition (per 3 credit course) vs. the in-person Non-Matriculated rate.